-Using federal resume examples 2017, you will be able to increase your chances to winning your federal application.
+Using federal resume writing service, you will be able to increase your chances to win your federal application.
 To do it right, here are a couple of useful tips to remember when writing your federal resume.

 Federal Resume Examples Tips